 Enjoy a fascinating exploration of one of Canada’s oldest Chinatowns.
 Find out more about the life of Chinese miners and merchants in Barkerville, and how their culture was maintained and adapted to the rugged land of the Cariboo.
 To join in on the tour, meet in front of the Lung Duck Tong restaurant.

 Learn about early justice in the Colony of British Columbia.
-Let the notorious Judge Begbie and his assistants deliver anecdotes about Barkerville’s criminals and infamous characters.
-During our spring season, court sessions are held at the Methodist Church.
+Let the notorious Judge Begbie and his assistants deliver anecdotes about Barkerville’s criminals and infamous characters or witness an re-enactment of an historical trial

 Gold Panning Lesson

 Get a taste of the Barkerville Gold Rush.
 Take a step back in history and learn how to gold pan with the old gold miners at the Eldorado Gold Panning and Gift Shop.
 Pan for a sample of gold to take home. $8.50 per lesson.

 Come into the gift shop and choose from a variety of items available for purchase.

 Francis Jones Barnard’s B.X.
 Express freighting company shaped communication and travel to and from Barkerville and was the main cartage and passenger service on the Cariboo Waggon Road.
 Take a horse-drawn tour of Barkerville in an authentic stagecoach, or book a return trip to see Judge Begbie at the Richfield Courthouse!